Seattle

 Logging was Seattle's first major industry, but by the late 19th century the city had become a commercial and shipbuilding center as a gateway to Alaska during the Klondike Gold Rush.
 The city grew after World War II, partly due to the local company Boeing, which established Seattle as a center for its manufacturing of aircraft.
 Beginning in the 1980s, the Seattle area developed into a technology center; Microsoft established its headquarters in the region.
-Alaska Airlines is based at Seattle–Tacoma International Airport in SeaTac, Washington.
-The stream of new software, biotechnology, and Internet companies led to an economic revival, which increased the city's population by almost 50,000 in the decade between 1990 and 2000.
+Alaska Airlines is based at Seattle–Tacoma International Airport in nearby SeaTac.
+The rise of new software, biotechnology, and Internet companies led to an economic revival, which increased the city's population by almost 50,000 between 1990 and 2000.

 The culture of Seattle is heavily defined by its significant musical history.
 Between 1918 and 1951, nearly 24 jazz nightclubs existed along Jackson Street, from the current Chinatown/International District to the Central District.
 The jazz scene nurtured the early careers of Ernestine Anderson, Ray Charles, Quincy Jones, and others.
-In the late 20th and early 21st century, the city also was the origin of several rock artists, including Foo Fighters, Heart, and Jimi Hendrix, and the subgenre of grunge and its pioneering bands, including Alice in Chains, Nirvana, Pearl Jam, Soundgarden, and others.
+In the late 20th and early 21st centuries, the city was the origin of several rock artists and bands, including the Foo Fighters, Heart, and Jimi Hendrix, and the subgenre of grunge and its pioneering bands, including Alice in Chains, Nirvana, Pearl Jam, and Soundgarden.